 How to eliminate external distractions:

-- Turn of all notifications on your phone except phone calls, including all games
+3. Turn off all notifications on your phone except phone calls, including all games.

 Researchers at the University of California found that the average office worker takes 23 minutes to return to the original task after being interrupted.
 Simply put, five interruptions per day could mean nearly 2.5 hours of overtime in your day.

-Think of your life; think of what you could do with 12 hours extra in your workweek.
+Think of your life and what you could do with 12 hours extra in your workweek.
 Perhaps leave work on time?

-If you want to maximize your free time and be successful at work, you need to eliminate distractions.
+If you want to maximize your free time and succeed at work, you must eliminate distractions.

 Read the How to Break Up with Your Phone in 15 Minutes with Blinkist